-In our book, Triple Crown Leadership, we defined organizational culture simply as “how we do things here”—how people behave.
+In our book, Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations, we defined organizational culture simply as “how we do things here”—how people behave.
 We said, “Culture forms over time and drives what happens when the authorities are not present.
 It sets the tone for the organization and the norms for what is acceptable to the group.
 Culture is a powerful force in determining how an organization operates.”

 Lou Gerstner, after his spectacular turnaround of IBM, wrote,

 “…culture isn’t just one aspect of the game—it is the game.”

 “Culture is perhaps the hardest area to influence but fundamental to success.”

 Culture helps people determine what to do and gives the organization a sense of identity and community.
 Indeed, famed management author Peter Drucker once said,

 How to Create Your Ideal Culture